-Notably, 12% had been forced to touch the food they are allergic to and 10% had food thrown at them.
+Notably, 12% had been forced to touch the food they are allergic to and 10% had food thrown at them by the bullies.

 Bullying was significantly associated with poorer quality of life scores and greater anxiety, which the researchers noted was independent of allergy severity.
-While most of the bullied kids said they had told someone about what happened, parents knew in only about half of the cases.
+While most of the kids taunted by bullies said they had told someone about what happened, parents knew in only about half of the cases.

 To increase disclosure of bullying, “Clinicians might consider asking a screening question about bullying during encounters with children with a food allergy,” Shemesh’s group suggested.

 While it’s hard to compare the results with those of other studies, general population rates appear to be 17% to 35%, suggesting that food-allergic kids may be bullied or harassed more than their peers, they pointed out.